 Depending on your menu, a good addition could be plain Greek yogurt sweetened with a little honey or maple syrup.
 Bake up a batch of homemade granola.
 Sprinkle it in the yogurt and leave the rest for mom as a gift in a decorative tin or jar with a ribbon.

 Can’t live without bacon?
-For a healthier option, try turkey bacon.
+For an alternative to pork bacon try turkey bacon.
 My favorite is Applegate Farms organic.
 Bake it in the oven on a rimmed baking sheet topped with a wire rack (for air circulation) gives you crisp bacon in about 10-12 minutes at 350º.
 Whatever you do, have a wonderful day celebrating your mom and Mother’s Day.
 For more ideas, check out the entire breakfast category.

 Start a Family Recipe Journal